- Effect of Foot Posture and Inverted Foot Orthoses on Hallux Dorsiflexion

 We thank God and the Austin community that we have been able to practice like this for almost 20 years.

-Orthotics with Dr. Ben Shook (click here to learn about our approach)
+- Custom Orthotics: $190 per pair (click here to learn about our approach)

 If your insurance does not cover orthotics, you can plan that your out of pocket expense will be $190.
 Insurance pays for initial evaluations and return visits and because we are assessing the biomechanics of your entire body—not just the foot and ankle, our patients typically get reimbursed these costs depending on their out of network policy.

-Out of state Clients: Plan on booking a 2-3 hour session so that we can not only evaluate but treat and teach you.
+Plan on booking a 2-3 hour session so that we can not only evaluate but treat and teach you.
 Multiday intensives can also be arranged.
 (In 2014 we have treated patients from as far away as New York, Minnesota, Connecticut, Oklahoma, as well as throughout Texas.)

 Frequently Asked Questions